omar-steam/Traffic-Congestion-Predictor/README.md

 # Traffic-Congestion-Predictor
 This project is designed to predict real-time traffic congestion levels using machine learning, interactive visualisations, and environmental factors.

-# AI-Powered Traffic Congestion Predictor

-Welcome to the **AI-powered Traffic Congestion Predictor** repository!
-This project is designed to predict real-time traffic congestion levels using machine learning, interactive visualizations, and environmental factors.
-The app is built with **Streamlit** and integrates model predictions for smarter urban planning and commute optimization.

 ## Features

 - **Interactive Dashboard**: Predict traffic congestion levels based on real-time inputs.